McCoyAle/kube-cert-study/multipass.md

 ## Deploy A Workload to Test
 In order to test whether or not our cluster is ready to accept and run scheduled workloads we will need to deploy a simple application to the cluster.

-1. Let's check and ensure our cluster is in a healthy state:
+1. Let's check and ensure our cluster is in a healthy state and networking configuration working:

     `microk8s kubectl get nodes`